 Depression is a familiar state of being for many individuals in the world.
 I have visited this state many times.
-And no doubt you are close to someone or are someone for whom depression is a danger for.
+And no doubt you are close to someone or are someone for whom depression is a danger.

 The “World Health Organization estimates that more than 300 million people worldwide suffer from depression.
 It’s also the world’s leading cause of disability.”
-This is what a healthline.com article reports.
+This is what healthline.com reports.

 With my tendency leading to becoming another one of those more than 300 million people, this is how I keep myself not depressed and continuing on with living a successful life.